FDM 3D Printers Featured Image

 The max build volume is 256mm x 256mm x 256mm (10.07in x 10.07in x 10.07in).

-In stock filaments: PLA, TPU, ABS, and ASA.
+In stock filaments: PLA, ABS, and ASA.

 Procedure